relaxAndColor/app/README.md

     - As a user I want to be able to click on the image I want to color and have it take me to a page with that image blown up and ready to be colored.
   3. Coloring Page
     - As a user I want to be able to choose colors from a color-palette simply by clicking on it and it display the current color I have chosen.
-    - As a user I want to be able to click on a part of a image and have that image but filled in with the color I specified.
+    - As a user I want to be able to click on a part of a image and have that image part filled in with the color I specified.
     - As a user I want to be able to save my current work and come back to it so I don't have to start over everytime.
     - As a user I want to be able to go back to my last saved point of my image and begin again.
     - As a user I want to be able to wipe the image completely and start over from scratch.